pyhys/minimalmodbus/docs/develop.rst

     make test_all

+It will use the tox tool to run the tests, and the settings are done in the :file:`tox.ini` file.
+Note that Travis CI does not use tox (it has its own config file).

 Hardware tests are performed using a Delta DTB4824 process controller together with a USB-to-RS485 converter.
 See :ref:`testdtb4824` for more information.